-The homelessness crisis affects every community in California.
-The June 28 Budget Package builds on recent one-time spending efforts to make the largest ever commitment to address homelessness over a two year period, with a legislative goal of providing additional, future funding for local governments.
-The package includes:
+The homelessness crisis impacts nearly every community in California.
+The Legislature's Version builds on recent one-time spending efforts to make the largest ever commitment to address homelessness over a two year period, as well as on ongoing commitment to provide funding for local governments.
+This includes:

-- Record Investments to Address Homelessness.
-Provides roughly \$12 billion in new funding for homelessness programs over the next two years. - Local Multi-Year Support for Local Governments.
-Includes \$1 billion in support for local governments to address homelessness in both 2021-22 and 2022-23, with a legislative goal to provide additional funding based upon performance and needs in the field in the future.
-This is perhaps the first "outyear" commitment made by the state and will come with strong oversight and accountability to ensure the funds are put to work to successfully alleviate homelessness.
-Trailer bill language for these items should emerge soon.
+- > Record-level Investment to Address Homelessness.
+Provides \$8.5 billion in in new funding for homelessness programs over the next two years. - ➤ Local Ongoing Support for Local Governments.
+Includes \$1 billion in ongoing support for local governments to address homelessness.
+This is the first ongoing commitment made by the state and will come with strong oversight and accountability to ensure the funds are put to work to successfully alleviate homelessness.

-Sending More Resources to Front-Line Anti-Poverty Programs.
-Includes more than \$4 billion over two year for various programs operated out of the Department of Social Services.
+➤ Sending More Resources to Front-Line Anti-Poverty Programs.
+Includes over \$1 billion for various programs operated out of the Department of Social Services.
 These housing and homelessness programs touch the most vulnerable in our state - seniors in poverty at risk of abuse and neglect, families with children, and children and guardians in our child welfare system.